-Details of Risk Inhe erent t Risk Res idua al Risk Actions ON 40:0 Risk Description Caused by Effect Owner Council Priorities poor Ţ Score & RAG Key Controls Likelihood Impact Score & RAG Actions Owner Target Date Revised Target Date Action RAG C Information security 1.
-Sensitive and/or personal data is sent to the incorrect recipient or not kept securely, or is lost 2.
-Data is emailed to insecure email addresses.
-3. Laptop or memory stick containing data is lost or stolen.
-4. Information is sent to incorrect addresses.
-5. External malicious attack (hacking) 6.
-Hard copy data is lost or stolen Fine up to £0.5 million Potential harm to data subjects through loss, release or corruption of personal data Reputational risk D-BS 5 4 : 20 (R) 1.
+Details of Risk Inhe erent t Risk Res idua al Risk Actions Rick No Risk Description Caused by Effect Owner Council Priorities Likelihood act Score & RAG Key Controls Likelihood Impact Score & RAG Actions Owner Target Date Revised Target Date Action RAG С Information security Sensitive and/or personal data is sent to the incorrect recipient or not kept securely, or is lost Data is emailed to insecure email addresses.
+Laptop or memory stick containing data is lost or stolen.
+Information is sent to incorrect addresses.
+External malicious attack (hacking) Hard copy data is lost or stolen Fine up to £0.5 million Potential harm to data subjects through loss, release or corruption of personal data Reputational risk D-BS 5 5 4 20 (R) 1.
 Regularly remind all managers, employees and members of their responsibilities for the use of and security of data.
 2. Prohibit using mobile devices to store or process sensitive or personal data unless device is encrypted.
 3. Encrypt lap tops and data sticks when they are used to store or process sensitive or personal data.
 4. Proper disposal of confidential waste.
 5. Updated IT User Security policy issued April 2015 to all staff and other people who access the councils systems (e.g. partners, contractors etc.) 6.
 The council has achieved public sector network (PSN) & payment card industry (PCI) compliance 7.
 The council has an ICT programme board, attended by LGSS IT.
 8. Corporate information assurance group 9.
 Annual security report from LGSS IT 10.
 Information risk policy and risk assessment 11.
 Business continuity and disaster recovery arrangements 12.
 Incident response plan and lessons learned 13.
-Horizon scanning for potential legislative change, such as the EU Data protection directive 3 4 12 (A) Systems Support is attending training session, and will report back to CLT.
+Horizon scanning for potential legislative change, such as the EU General Data Protection Regulation (GDPR).
+3 4 12 (A) Systems Support is attending training sessions, and will report back to CLT on developments from the GDPR.
 D-BS Mar-18